 The Museum is an affiliated agency of the Jewish Federation Council of Greater Los Angeles (JFC).
 The accompanying financial statements exclude the accounts of JFC and any other organization affiliated with JFC, as the organizations operate independently and none of the assets of any organization are used to finance the operations of the other organizations.
 JFC provides certain services to the Museum including administration of the pension and other employee benefit plans, and obtaining general and liability insurance.
 The Museum reimburses JFC for the costs of these services on a monthly basis.
-The Museum received an allocation from JFC of \$189,000 for the period from January 1 to June 30, 2015.
+The Museum received an allocation from JFC of \$261,532 for the year ended June 30, 2016.